 As many families know, addiction doesn’t just affect the person struggling but everyone around them.
 If you’ve noticed that one of your family members may be struggling with addiction, chances are that many of your other family members have also noticed.
 Take some time before Thanksgiving to talk about your concerns with the other members of your family.
 Many of them are probably thinking and feeling the same things you are.

-Make it an alcohol-free Thanksgiving day
+Make it a Sober Thanksgiving

 Build your own support system